Sirukisu/Hurabot/README.md

 ### Configuration
-Create a new config using the `bot config create` command or by editing the example configuration file.
+Create a new config using the `bot config create` command.

 The current config options are as follows: